rheajt/100-days-of-code/README.md

 **Today's Progress:** Started to break some of the functionality for apps script into class files. **Major** revelation was that the file **CANNOT** have the same name that the class itself has.
 This caused a headscratcher for me.

 **Tomorrow:** Break the rest of the pages into their own classes that extend from a base class.
 Better understanding of types, interfaces, etc.

+### Day 4: January 19, 2019

+**Today's Progress:** Changed the front end projects page to reflect the name of the page with each route change

+**Tomorrow:** Break the rest of the pages into their own classes that extend from a base class.
+Better understanding of types, interfaces, etc.